 Summary of the Cash Assistance Program

 The Cash Assistance program is designed to enable households with limited incomes meet the basic needs of living, shelter, food, utility, and other daily living expenses.
 Eligibility for and the amount of the cash assistance grant is based on household size, income, and other factors, which are detailed below under Qualifying for Cash Assistance Benefits.
-In NYC, households typically apply for Cash Assistance at a local Job Center, see below, Applying for Cash Assistance, Where to Apply.
+In NYC, households typically apply for Cash Assistance at a local Job Center, see below, Applying for Cash Assistance, Filing the Application/Eligibility Interview.

 Other Benefits under the Cash Assistance Program